 Patience is the one underlying theme of Learn: A Project, in this case with one's perception.
 Do not worry if upon first reading you do not understand the text.
-Reading and waiting is like writing and editing, two sides of the same currency, necessary, though often not put into practice.
+Reading and waiting is like writing and editing, two sides of the same coin, necessary, though not taught often enough.